Italian businesses count heavy cost of coronavirus lockdown

 TURNING THE SCREW

-That evening, Conte turned the lockdown screw even tighter, ruling all bars and restaurants must close until March 25, along with services such as hairdressers and beauty parlours, and all company departments not essential to production.
+That evening, Conte turned the lockdown screw even tighter, ruling all bars and restaurants must close until March 25.

+He also shuttered most types of shops, all company departments not essential to production, as well as services such as hairdressers and beauty parlours.

-Bars, restaurants and tourism are probably the worst hit sectors, but companies of all types are feeling the pain.
+Bars, restaurants, retail and tourism are probably the worst hit sectors, but businesses of all types are feeling the pain.

 "The next three months are going to be terrible," says Antonio Marzo, the owner of Indaco Project, which produces work automation computer software and hardware in the northern city of Bologna.